 At this stage, SIH participants should be further instructed with additional presentation skills and advocation, and mentored in the process of their public pitch preparation.

 PITCH PREPARATION

-To ensure a persuading pitch, the Pitch Canvas tool can be used, including all elements needed to prepare an interesting presentation of the initiative.
+The Elevator Pitch Canvas tool can be used to convey the key elements of the initiative.